 Artificial general intelligence would entail the creation of a computer-based intelligence at least as smart as a human.
-The benefits of the this achievement would be twofold: first, as a peer with whom people could consult; second, the accomplishment of this goal would give great insight into what allows us to think and comprehend.
+The benefits of this achievement would be twofold: first, as a peer with whom people could consult; second, the accomplishment of this goal would give great insight into what allows us to think and comprehend.

 Dr. Itamar Arel is working on pushing the edge of Artificial General Intelligence forward.
 Click here to learn more about Dr. Arel’s research projects.

 Ben Goertzel conducts research in artificial intelligence and uses patterns and models of how humans think and applies them to computer learning programs.
 Click here to lean more about Ben Goertzel’s research projects.

 The brain is composed of many simple parts, but together they form the most complex entity in the world: the human mind.
 What is consciousness?
 What makes thinking possible?
 What enables us to be sentient?
 These are the fundamental questions of the brain.

 Jeff Lieberman, co-host of Discovery Channel’s Time Warp is currently conducting research in in consciousness.
 Lieberman explores the connections between the arts, sciences, education, passion, creativity, and the potential future of human consciousness.